eftekhar-hossain/Bengali-Hateful-Memes/Align-Before-Attend@EACL/README.md

 zip_ref.extractall()
 zip_ref.close()
 ```
-  After unzipping the file you can see the **MUTE** dataset in the current directory.
-In the **MUTE** folder you can see   three Excel files and one folder consisting of memes.
-To make the work simple we will make pickle files of the visual and textual information for each dataset split.
+  After unzipping the file, you will see the **MUTE** dataset in the current directory.
+In the **MUTE** folder, you can see   three Excel files and one meme folder.
+To make the work simple, we will make pickle files of the visual and textual information for each dataset split.